 The telecommunication market across India was the second largest in the world.
 The subscriber base was over 1.1 billion at the end of 2020.
 Strong consumer demand and favorable policies from the Indian government played an instrumental role in the growth of the industry.
 The first commercial mobile phone service in India was launched by Modi Group along with the Australian telecom giant, Telstra.
 Because of the high call rates per minute, only the top income earners were able to use mobile phones back then.
 However, since the 1990’s, mobile communication in India has become more and more popular, and the services provided went beyond just texting and calling.

-With a variety of smartphones and internet packages flooding the market today, mobile communication has now become an integral part of everyday life.
-The smartphone industry in India saw a steady growth over the years and around 36 percent of all Indian mobile users are expected to own a smartphone by 2022.
-Indeed, this little device has seeped into the everyday life so much that Indians were ranked second in terms of their daily mobile internet usage across the Asia Pacific region in 2016.
+With a variety of smartphones and internet packages flooding the market, mobile communication became an integral part of everyday life.
+The smartphone industry in India saw a steady growth over the years, around 42 percent of all Indian mobile subscribers owned at least one smartphone in 2020.
+Indeed, this little device has seeped into the everyday life so much that Indians were spending more than three hours per day on their smartphones the same year.
 Early 2019 saw a growth of over 160 percent in app downloads compared to the previous two years.
 In the first three months that year, almost five billion mobile app downloads were registered.